olivierhagolle/Sentinel-download/README.md

 `<error><code/><message xml:lang="en">An exception occured while creating a stream : Maximum number of 2 concurrent flows achieved by the user "hagolle"</message></error>`

-I have found a workaround with the -dhus option.
+I have found a workaround with the --dhus option.